Rocket-777/code_voyager/web/README.md

 ## Available Scripts

-In the 'web' directory, you can run:
+In the 'web/src' directory, you can run:

 ### `node server.js` to start http server